Orthogonal Persistence:

 Smaller attack surface

-Whoever reaches for forbidden capabilities is hostile
+Flag whoever reaches for forbidden capabilities as hostile

 Orthogonal Persistence for Developers